William Henry Duncan

-William Henry Duncan (27 January 1805 – 23 May 1863), also known as Doctor Duncan, was an English doctor who worked in Liverpool as its first Medical Officer of Health.
+William Henry Duncan (27 January 1805 – 23 May 1863), also known as Doctor Duncan, was an English medical doctor who was born in Liverpool, the first in the world to become a Medical Officer of Health.

 Early life and career

 Duncan was born on Seel Street, Liverpool on 27 January 1805 to Scottish parents.
 He was the nephew of James Currie, an earlier influential Liverpool physician.

 He was also the nephew of Henry Duncan of Ruthwell and received his early education in Scotland, under Henry Duncan's protection.

 William Henry Duncan qualified as a medical doctor in Edinburgh in 1829, returning to Liverpool to work in general practice on Rodney Street, the heart of the medical quarter and as a physician at the Liverpool Royal Infirmary.

 He became a lecturer in the theory of medical law and theory (Jurisprudence) at the Royal Institution and worked at three local dispensaries, which were set up to treat patients who could not afford to pay for medical bills.

 During this time, he developed strong sympathies with the neglected downtrodden section of the community and he campaigned against terrible living conditions of his patients and to improve the sanitation of Liverpool.